 - A. General Requirements of Officers Who Use Force - 1.
-All officers, regardless of rank, shall immediately notify their on-duty supervisor following any use of Force, prisoner injury, allegation of any use of Force, or Show of Force. - Officers shall immediately report use of Force to their chain of command when involved in off-duty enforcement action. - Low-Level Control Tactics, as defined in SOP 2-53 Use of Force- Definitions, are not Reportable Uses of Force.
-Officers who only use Low-Level Control Tactic s are not required to notify their chain of command. - 3.
-Officers that witness or are involved in in a use of Force or Show of Force shall notify another field supervisor when their immediate, on-duty supervisor is unavailable. - 4.
-Officers shall remain on the scene of a use of Force or Show of Force incident until relieved by a supervisor. - 5.
-Officers who learn of an unreported use of Force by another officer shall immediately report the incident to their on-duty supervisor.
+All officers, regardless of rank, shall immediately notify their on-duty supervisor following any use of force, prisoner injury, allegation of any use of force, or show of force.

+Officers shall immediately report use of force to their chain of command when involved in off-duty enforcement action.

+- 2. Low-level control tactics, as defined in SOP 2-53 Use of Force-Definitions, are not reportable uses of force.
+Officers who only use low-level control tactics are not required to notify their chain of command. - 3.
+Officers who witness or are involved in a use of force or show of force shall notify another field supervisor when their immediate, on-duty supervisor is unavailable. - 4.
+Officers shall remain on the scene of a use of force or show of force incident until relieved by a supervisor. - 5.
+Officers who learn of an unreported use of force by another officer shall immediately report the incident to their on-duty supervisor. - 6.
+An officer failing to report a use of force, show of force, allegation of any use of force, or prisoner injury shall be subject to disciplinary action. - 7.
+All officers shall activate on-body recording devices and record all use of force incidents in accordance with Department SOP 2-8 "Mandatory Recording Incidents".
+Officers who do not record use of force incidents shall be subject to discipline, up to and including termination.

-- 6. An officer failing to report a use of Force, Show of Force, allegation of any use of Force, or prisoner injury shall be subject to disciplinary action. - 7.
-All officers shall activate on-body recording devices and record all use of Force incidents in accordance with Department SOP 2-8 "Mandatory Recording Incidents."
-Officers who do not record use of Force incidents shall be subject to discipline, up to and including termination. - 8.
-A supervisor who was involved in a Reportable Use of Force, including by participating in or ordering the use of Force being reviewed, shall not be involved in reviewing the incident.
+- 8. A supervisor who was involved in a reportable use of force, including by participating in or ordering the use of force being reviewed, shall not be involved in reviewing the incident. - a.
 "Participating" is defined as physically assisting in overcoming an individual's resistance. - 9.
-Where an officer is unable to write an initial report due to being the victim of a crime then the on-duty supervisor will assign another officer to write it.
+Where an officer is unable to write an initial report due to being the victim of a crime, then the on-duty supervisor will assign another officer to write it.

-2-56-4 Officer Responsibilities Following Use of Force Incident
+2-56-5 Officer Responsibilities Following Use of Force Incident